 For example, if your desktop traffic converts 3x higher than mobile, then, in general, you would expect 3x bookings for the same amount of clicks on desktop.
 A desktop click is much more valuable than a mobile click in this case—so you should bid extra for a desktop visitor, and less for a mobile visitor.

 Bid multipliers allow you to adjust your bid based on the conversion data you have.
 Some of this data can be found in Google Analytics such as device and location conversion rates.
-Other data points are available through Hotelchamp’s data products Essential Insights* and Demand Tracker*.

 2. Resolve the information gap

-It's pretty simple, the conversion rate is key for meta spend: if you bring in lots of traffic but nobody books then your return on investment will be low.
+It's pretty simple, the conversion rate is key for meta spend.
+If you bring in lots of traffic but nobody books then your return on investment will be low.
 The better the conversion rate, the lower your cost per booking.

-Unfortunately, hotel websites are sinkholes for meta traffic.
+Unfortunately, hotel websites are sinkholes for metasearch traffic.
 Visitors are sent directly into a dry booking engine and have no way to learn more about the hotel beyond the room having a Nespresso machine and TV.

 Things are made worse as most booking engines do not have backlinks to the website, forcing many to leave to find information.